lammps/lammps/doc/src/Howto_rheo.rst

 in mind, so one can easily turn various features on/off, adjust physical details of the system, or develop new capabilities.
-For instance, the numerics associated with calculating gradients, reproducing kernels, etc. are separated into distinctclasses to simplify the development of new integration schemes which can call these calculations.
+For instance, the numerics associated with calculating gradients, reproducing kernels, etc. are separated into distinct classes to simplify the development of new integration schemes which can call these calculations.
 Additional numerical details can be found in :ref:`(Palermo) <howto_rheo_palermo>` and :ref:`(Clemmer) <howto_rheo_clemmer>`.